Mjz86/C_colon/mcc.md

-// theres also transactional memory which  i will just point to the transaction TS in c++ , they are safe  simple and composable  , although they are more restricted on what is possible ( idempotent expression  only )
+// theres also transactional memory which  i will just point to the transactional memory in c++ , they are safe  simple and composable  , although they are more restricted on what is possible ( idempotent expression  only )

 // thers also  massage passing via channels,  for example multi consumer multi preduces queues